skstuder/fantasy-analysizer/README.md

 ## Tools used

 Nuxt, Tailwind, Netlify.
 Learned a lot about Nuxt with this project, even though it behaves like a SPA.

+## Todo

+Considering adding a rider analysis page that shows previous results of each rider in a dashboard.